-What Features to Look for in a Turbo Trainer
+What Features Should You Look for in a Turbo Trainer

 The main consideration when choosing a turbo trainer is the resistance type.
 Turbo trainers work by adding resistance to your rear wheel – simulating the friction and inclines that you would experience on the open road – thus making it more difficult for you to turn the pedals and giving you a workout.
 With no resistance, you would just be freewheeling in thin air and it would be a piece of cake!

 There are a few different ways that turbo trainers supply resistance to your back wheel, each has their pros and cons and we’ve briefly explained the most common types below:

 Magnetic trainers, unsurprisingly, use strong magnetic fields to generate a resistance.
 Almost all models in this category will offer the user the ability to change the level of resistance via a lever or switch that is mounted to the bikes handlebars.